 Under our normal agreement, the Landlord takes out insurance for the building and the contents provided.
 This does not usually cover the possessions of the Tenants.
 For their own possessions they should take out an “all risks” insurance policy.

 Either Elite Estates and Lettings or the Landlord should arrange for an inventory check-out on the day the Tenants are due to leave.
 At the checkout time, the property should be clean and tidy, as they found it and ready for hand over.
 After handing over the keys, a report is prepared as to the condition of the property and any defects or damages are listed.
 They should already have contacted the utility companies for termination accounts.
 Once these are paid, they should be submitted to either Elite Estates and Lettings or the Landlord as evidence of payment.
 This is important.
-If for any reason a supply is disconnected, the Tenants could be charged a reconnection fee.
-Their termination receipts are also needed so that either the Landlord or Elite Estates and Lettings can release the original deposit, less any appropriate charges, (which may include the cost of the check-out), and return the balance to them.
+If for any reason a supply is disconnected, the Tenants could be charged a re-connection fee.
+Their termination receipts are also needed so that either the Landlord or Elite Estates and Lettings can release the original deposit.

 Furniture and furnishings regulations